-- On February 15, 2016 ShaMaran reported updates to estimated reserves and contingent resources for the Atrush block as of December 31, 2015.
-Total oil in place is estimated at 1.5 to 2.8 billion barrels, with Total Field Proven plus Probable ("2P") Reserves on a property gross basis increasing from 61.5 million barrels ("MMbbl") to 85.1 MMbbl, an increase of 38 percent.
-Total Field Unrisked Best Estimate Discovered Recoverable Resources ("2P + 2C")2 on a property gross basis increased from 372 million barrels oil equivalent (MMboe)3 to 389 MMboe. - The Company and ShaMaran completed a financing arrangement in early May 2016 (the "Financing Arrangement") with holders of its Senior Bonds.
-The Financing Arrangement provides the Company with additional liquidity in 2016 of approximately \$33 million based on the issuance of \$17 million (\$16.2 million proceeds net of transaction costs) of Super Senior Bonds and provides terms for the Company to pay bond coupon interest in kind by issuing additional bonds, including approximately \$17.9 million of 2016 coupon interest.
-Also under the Financing Arrangement the ShaMaran issued 218,863,000 common shares at a deemed price of CAD 0.105 per share to holders of the Senior Bonds who elected to convert Senior Bonds into ShaMaran common shares which represented \$18 million of Senior Bonds at face value.
+85.1 MMbbl, an increase of 38 percent.
+Total Field Unrisked Best Estimate Discovered Recoverable Resources ("2P + 2C")2 on a property gross basis increased from 372 million barrels oil equivalent (MMboe)3 to 389 MMboe.

+The Company completed a financing arrangement in early May 2016 (the "Financing Arrangement") with holders of the \$140.6 million bonds (the "Senior Bonds") of General Exploration Partners.
+Inc. ("GEP"), a wholly owned subsidiary of ShaMaran.
+The Financing Arrangement provides the Company with additional liquidity in 2016 of approximately \$33 million based on the issuance of \$17 million (\$16.2 million proceeds net of transaction costs) of additional super senior bonds ("Super Senior Bonds") and provides terms for the Company to pay bond coupon interest in kind by issuing additional bonds, including approximately \$17.9 million of 2016 coupon interest.
+Also under the Financing Arrangement the Company issued 218,863,000 common shares at a deemed price of CAD 0.105 per share to holders of the Senior Bonds who elected to convert Senior Bonds into ShaMaran common shares which represented \$18 million of Senior Bonds at face value.